meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

 Fit a model that uses detections from a moored test tag to inform detection probabilites
 ----------------------------------------------------------------------------------------

-Now we'll fit the model we're really interested in - the model that integrates test tag data to inform detection probabilites.
-This model is a simple extension of the previous model - it just adds a component that specifies the distance of each test tag from each receiver, and shifts the probability of detection by comparing the number of detections logged at each receiver versus those emitted from the test tag.
-The only other information you'll need to provide is the expected number of transmissions per tag per time interval.
+Now we'll fit the most exciting model - the model that integrates test tag data to inform detection probabilites.
+This model is a simple extension of the previous models - it just adds a component that specifies the distance of each test tag from each receiver, and shifts the probability of detection by comparing the number of detections logged at each receiver versus those emitted from the test tag in each time step.
+In other words, it treats test tags as tagged individuals but with known COA.
+The only other information you'll need to provide is the expected number of transmissions per tag per time interval (`ntrans`).

 ``` r
 ### Format data for model fitting